Boundary Effects on the Controllability of Coupled KdV Systems

 We consider the direct system

 with the following initial and boundary data

-When $h_i=g_i=0$, $\forall i=0,1,2$, the operator associated to the space variable is dissipative with the norm defined in \eqref{eq:prod-1}.
+When $h_i=g_i=0$, $\forall i=0,1,2$, the operator associated with the space variable is dissipative with the norm defined in \eqref{eq:prod-1}.
 Nevertheless, it is not clear that the corresponding adjoint operator is also dissipative.
-Hence, the classical semigroup theory does not work directly over the system \eqref{kdvlin}-\eqref{kdvlinconditions}.
-In order to overcome this difficult, we apply a fixed point argument.
-Therefore, we first introduce the following nonhomogeneous system associated to \eqref{kdvlin}
+Hence, the classical semi-group theory does not work directly over the system \eqref{kdvlin}-\eqref{kdvlinconditions}.
+To overcome this difficulty, we apply a fixed-point argument.
+Therefore, we first introduce the following non-homogeneous coupled system associated with \eqref{kdvlin}